Clinical Trials Committee | Membership

 The committee is registered with the U.S Department of Health and Human Services, Office for Human Research Protections (OHRP), IRB # 00001209.

 The HREBA-CTC is one of three committees which comprise the HIA-designated Health Research Ethics Board of Alberta.
 Since the three committees operate as one Research Ethics Board, members from one committee may attend another committee’s meeting when their expertise is required.
 This ensures that members in attendance have the specific expertise, relevant competence and knowledge necessary to provide an adequate research ethics review of the proposals under consideration.
+To see a full list of the HREBA Membership click here.

 The majority of the committee members are Canadian citizens or permanent residents under the Immigration and Refugee Protection Act.
 Members named as Principal Investigators or Co-investigators on a study that is under review do not participate in discussions related to, nor vote on, such studies when they are presented; this applies to initial and continuing reviews.